nickmckenney/Building-a-JSON-API/asking_for_help.md

 *Please close your issues when you've received a satisfactory answer*, and let us know what the solution was!
 We'll close issues that have gone more than 3 hours without any updates.

+**Note:** Issues can only be reopened by instructors.
+Therefore, should your issue get closed, please create a *new* issue, and if it's applicable to your previous issue, just include a link to the previous issue.

 ## Why?
 Many reasons!
 The biggest is that programmers often have the same question.
 This way, students with the same question can find their answer in one place.